hetida/hetida-designer/docs/integration_guide/adapter_system/builtin_adapters/sql_adapter.md

 As sources, the selection dialog offers for each database
 * All available tables.
 Choosing one will load the complete unfiltered table!
 * A special "SQL Query" source which when selected allows to enter an arbitrary SQL query.
+This source is only offered for databases that have `"allow_arbitrary_sql_query_sources": true` set in their configuration (disabled by default).

 As sinks, it offers only the explicitely configured append and replace tables for each configured database.